isl-org/Open3D/docs/tutorial/t_reconstruction_system/customized_integration.rst

 Customized Integration
 -------------------------------------
 You can prototype a new RGB-D volumetric reconstruction algorithm with additional properties (e.g. semantic labels) while maintaining a reasonable performance.
+An example can be found at ``examples/python/t_reconstruction_system/integrate_custom.py``.

 Activation
 ``````````